 Install the latest updates from the manufacturers’ website

 Updating drivers manually is not very complicated, but can be very time consuming.
 To update a third-party device driver, logon to its manufacturer’s website, locate the driver there, and download it.
 (See step-by-step guides on our homepage)

 Another way of updating drivers is by using a device manager.
 You can access the Device Manager from the Control Panel.

 After you’ve opened the Device Manager, locate and double-click the hardware device whose driver you need to update.
 Next, select the Driver tab, click the Update Driver button, and then click Search automatically for update driver software.

-We round off this post with a bit of healthy advice: if you don’t need to through all the hassle involved in the manual process, simply purchase an advanced driver update software.
-Programs such as Driver Downloader are fast and reliable and will keep your Drivers up-to-date, allowing you to concentrate on more important things.
+We round off this post with a bit of healthy advice: if you don’t need to through all the hassle involved in the manual process, simply purchase a driver update tool.
+These programs tend to be fast and reliable and will keep your Drivers up-to-date, allowing you to concentrate on more important things.